-I’m not gonna lie: It’s dreamy.
 I’m at the Penland School of Craft in the mountains of North Carolina; the incomparable TW is an instructor here right now, teaching a letterpress class, and I got to tag along.
 If you’re a visual artist, this is one of the best places in the country to study and practice.
 I am astonished by the talent and creativity of the people running around here.
 I can’t thank the Penland folks enough for their generosity and inclusion.

 Though I had the chance to take an art class, I opted to use the time as my own writers’ retreat.
 I’ve never done a writer’s residency, but I imagine that it’s much like this.
 I hike in the mornings and write midmorning and all afternoon.
 I eat three meals a day– healthy, exquisite food served at set times.
 It all feels quite decadent, actually, and I’m grateful for the opportunity.

 As for the work itself: In May, I got feedback on the first draft of my novel from my readers — again, the wondrous TW and my dear friend and wildly talented writer Elizabeth Wetmore, both of whom donated their time to read and offer critique.
 It’s no small thing to drop the draft of a novel on someone’s desk, especially when those someones also are artists and have their own work and lives, and I can’t thank both of them enough for giving me their invaluable input.
 Since then, I’ve been working at an intense pace, about 6 hours a day, with maybe one day off a week, for about six weeks, feeling the end of summer nipping at my heels.
 This full-throttle pace is not my natural state, but having a job in academia has changed how I work.
 Summer is the only time that I can immerse fully, so I’m trying to keep my head down and do as much as I can, for as long as I can.